The Autumn of the Patriarch

 A "poem on the solitude of power" according to the author, the novel is a flowing tract on the life of an eternal dictator.
 The book is divided into six sections, each retelling the same story of the infinite power held by the archetypical Caribbean tyrant.

-García Márquez based his fictional dictator on a variety of real-life leaders, including Gustavo Rojas Pinilla of his Colombian homeland, Generalissimo Francisco Franco of Spain (the novel was written in Barcelona), and Venezuela's Juan Vicente Gómez.
+García Márquez based his fictional dictator on a variety of real-life leaders, including Gustavo Rojas Pinilla of his Colombian homeland, Generalissimo Francisco Franco of Spain (the novel was written in Barcelona), François Duvalier of Haiti, and Venezuela's Juan Vicente Gómez.
 The product is a universal story of the disastrous effects created by the concentration of power into a single man.

 Plot introduction

 The book is written in long paragraphs with extended sentences.
 The general's thoughts are relayed to the reader through winding sentences which convey his desperation and loneliness alongside the atrocities and ruthless behavior that keep him in power.
 The first three chapters begin with an omniscient and anonymous narrator finding the corpse of the General; the beginning of the third chapter reveals that the body belonged to Patricio Aragonés, whom, due to their uncanny resemblance, the general uses to fake his own death.

 One of the book's most striking aspects is its focus on the God-like status held by the protagonist and the unfathomable awe and respect with which his people regard him.
-Dictators and strongmen such as Franco, Somoza, and Trujillo managed to hold sway over the populations of their nations despite internal political division.
+Dictators and strongmen such as Khamenei, Franco, Somoza, and Trujillo managed to hold sway over the populations of their nations despite internal political division.
 García Márquez symbolizes this with the discovery of the dictator's corpse in the presidential palace.